Check Canmake Cosmetic Batch Code

 Before you rely on the decoded date

-• Canmake codes are usually short Japanese makeup lot codes close to compact or tube markings; start with compact base, tube crimp, package back.
+• Common visible clues for Canmake include short Japanese makeup lot codes close to compact or tube markings; start with compact base, tube crimp, package back.

 • Makeup codes can sit near shade names, product numbers, or Japanese date text.